paudsu01/Fullerene/README.md

 python3 main.py sample/coordinates.dat
 ```
 ## Other resources
-Navigate to the `misc` folder and you will find a guide for other supported resources.
+Navigate to the `misc` folder and you will find small python programs and bash scripts related to the fullerene molecule.

 ## Why open source ?